andyw8/andyw8.github.io/_posts/2025-07-07-using-claude-code-custom-slash-commands-with-ruby.md

 As these patterns may be valuable to the broader Ruby community, I built and published a [claude_code_slash_commands][2] gem.

 The gem provides a simple `install` command that copies the slash commands to your local `~/.claude/commands` directory.
-The commands are designed with Ruby development expertise in mind, incorporating industry standards and common patterns I've developed over years of Ruby engineering.
+The commands are designed with Ruby development expertise in mind, incorporating common patterns and approaches.

 If you have ideas for additional Ruby-focused slash commands, I'd love to see them!
 Feel free to open a PR on the [repository][2] to contribute your own commands that could benefit the Ruby community.